 In this condition, the current density is higher at the conductor’s surface compared to the current density at its centre.
 As the frequency is increased, this effect becomes more pronounced.
 This effect is called the “skin effect”.

-If we compare the power loss in a conductor with given RMS AC with the same value of DC, the power loss is high in case of AC.
-This happens because of the effective conductor resistance is more for AC than the DC.
+If we compare the power loss in a conductor with given RMS AC with the same value of DC, the power loss is high in the case of AC.
+This happens because the effective conductor resistance is more for AC than the DC.

 When the high alternating voltage is passing from the conductor, the current distribution in the conductor is nonuniform.
-This effect known as the proximity effect.
+This effect is known as the proximity effect.

-Let’s take an example, in the transmission system, two or more conductors placed near to each other.
+For example, in the transmission system, two or more conductors are placed near each other.
 In this condition, their electromagnetic fields interact with each other.
 Because of this interaction, the current density is not the same in the entire cross-section area.